 Jesuit Winemaker Emeritus

 The last in line of seven Jesuit winemakers at Sevenhill Cellars, Brother May’s distinguished career began when he arrived in the Clare Valley in 1963.
 He was soon immersed in viticulture and winemaking and his stewardship as winemaker/manager saw the emergence of Sevenhill’s reputation for quality table wines, the growth of its cellar door operation and visitor recognition of Sevenhill as a notable location of religious and heritage character.
-Still involved in the winery’s day-to-day activities, Brother May’s contribution to the wine industry was recognised as one of the initial inductees to the Clare Valley Wine Hall of Fame in 2014 and with life membership of the Winemakers’ Federation of Australia in 2004.
+Brother May retired as winemaker in early 2003, assuming the title of Jesuit Winemaker Emeritus.
+Brother May’s contribution to the wine industry was recognised as one of the initial inductees to the Clare Valley Wine Hall of Fame in 2014 and with life membership of the Winemakers’ Federation of Australia in 2004.
+He was admitted as a member in the General Division of the Order of Australia (AM) in the Queen’s Birthday Honours’ List in 2016 in recognition of his significant service to winemaking and through contributions to professional associations, to regional tourism and to the Catholic Church in Australia.

 Liz joined Sevenhill Cellars for the 2006 vintage and immediately made her mark.
 Her 2006 Riesling won a gold medal in its class and the JB MacMahon Trophy for the best wine under $20 at the Royal Adelaide Wine Show.
 A former nurse, Liz decided to pursue her interest in wine by returning to study as a post-graduate student at the University of Adelaide.
 A naturally instinctive winemaker, she places a high value on working with quality fruit and attention to detail as key requirements for creating outstanding wine.
 Prior to joining Sevenhill as its first female winemaker, Liz undertook vintages at Wirra Wirra in McLaren Vale and at Sir Cliff Richard’s estate in Portugal.
-Liz is a member of the Executive Committee of the Clare Valley Winemakers' Association.
+In addition to her work at Sevenhill, Liz has judged extensively at wine shows, including the Royal Adelaide Wine Show, Clare Regional Wine Show and the Barossa Wine Show.
+She is a member of the Clare Valley Winemakers Inc executive and she is the CVWI’s regional representative on the South Australian Wine Industry Association’s Executive Committee.

 Craig joined Sevenhill Cellars in 1999, when he was appointed Vineyard Manager.
 His viticultural philosophy focuses on biological farming principles, which incorporate sustainable practices that have low environmental impact and enhance the natural balance and health of the soil.
 Craig is passionate in his belief that these principles are significant in producing grapes that are fruit-driven, the key to making the best possible wines.
 Craig is a member of the Clare Valley Vine Improvement Society and sat for a term on the Phylloxera & Grape Industry Board of South Australia.